luizpvas/explicit/README.md

 ### Security

-There are two considerations for securing your MCP server:
+There are two considerations when securing your MCP server:

 1. **Authorize the MCP tool call**
    You should authorize the action based on a unique attribute present in the request's params or headers.
-For example, you should share a URL similar to this one to your customers:
+For example, you should share a URL with your customers similar to this one:
    `https://myapp.com/api/v1/mcp?key=d17c08d5-968c-497f-8db2-ec958d45b447`.
    Then, in the `authorize` method, you'd use the `key` to find the user/customer/account.